 Incidences of bedbugs have increased in recent years.

-If you have seen signs of these pests in your home, you need to get rid of them as soon as possible to avoid an infestation.
+If you have seen signs of these pests in your home, you need to get rid of bedbugs as soon as possible to avoid an infestation.
 If you do not like the idea of using harsh and dangerous chemicals in your living quarters, there are several do-it-yourself methods you can put to use that will help you to keep your home free of these nasty, biting creatures.

-How do you know if you have bedbugs and how to get rid of bedbugs:
+How do you know if you have bedbugs and how to get rid of bedbugs.

-A Bed Bug – Yikes!
+Bed Bugs – Yikes!

 There are telltale signs that bedbugs leave behind when they exist in your home.